Borrowing & Renewal Rules

 Friends, Alumni, visitors and other courtesy card holders may have 10 items checked out at one time.
 Each item may be renewed once.

-The entire first floor of the library will have varying noise levels due to group study in the Learning Commons, transactions at service desks, library users leaving computer labs, tour groups, etc.
+These floors will have varying noise levels due to group study, transactions at service desks, classes, Library tours and activities in computer labs, etc.

 In order to provide a quiet place to work and study, the Library building has designated certain rules related to cell phone usage.
 We appreciate everyone's cooperation by adhering to the following procedures: